 Income from council tax was £116.2m for the year, which, after paying precepts and making provision for non-collection, resulted in a net surplus for the year of £2.5m.
-A charge of £1.8m was also made to the Collection Fund, being a prior year estimate of the balance, and which was distributed to the Council and major precepting bodies.
+A payment of £1.8m was made from the Collection Fund, in respect of the estimated balance taken into account for the 2023/24 budget and distributed to the Council and major precepting bodies.
 After taking into account the balance brought forward, the Collection Fund balance in respect of council tax at the end of the year was £4.7m.
-The budget for 2023/24 including that of the major preceptors, has already taken into account £3.0m of this balance with the difference to be accounted for in future years.
+The budget for 2024/25 including that of the major preceptors, has already taken into account £3.0m of this balance with the difference to be accounted for in future years.